getreu/pandoc-notetaking/doc/source/Note taking with Pandoc--Organize your notes with your favorite editor and markup-language.md

     >
     > New notes are created with an Unicode BOM indicating Unicode
     > encoding.
 Do not use the `notepad` editor as it does not
     > understand Unicode.
-Use `Wordpad` or and other modern Unicode
+Use `Wordpad` or any other modern Unicode
     > editor instead.

     Here you can specify what browser you want to use, e.g. if you